gosnmp/gosnmp/README.md

 }
 ```

-gosnmp is still under development, therefore API's may change and bugs
+GoSNMP is still under development, therefore API's may change and bugs
 will be squashed.
 Test Driven Development is used - you can help by
 sending packet captures (see Packet Captures below).
 There may be more
 than one branch on github. **master** is safe to pull from, other